dumpvn/gracoaccounting/README.md

 ============

-GRACO is a web based financial system for steel/metal warehouse and workshop.\
-It consists of several modules which are: Account Payable, Account Receivable,\
-Inventory and General Ledger.\
+GRACO is a web based financial system for steel/metal warehouse and workshop.
+It consists of several modules which are: Account Payable, Account Receivable, Inventory and General Ledger.

-\
+=Features=
-=Features= 1.
-Database-Independent Access Layer:\
+1. Database-Independent Access Layer:
-All modules work with all SQL-compliance databases since there is a clean separation\
-of code between business rules, presentation layer and database layer.\
+All modules work with all SQL-compliance databases since there is a clean separation of code between business rules, presentation layer and database layer.
-2. Access Control List:\
+2. Access Control List:
-Every user has its own access control list which defines which menu and action he/she\
-can use.
-A collection of menu and action can be assigned into one role and a user can\
-be assigned into several roles.
-This feature provides a flexible way of managing business\
-function as well as security.\
+Every user has its own access control list which defines which menu and action he/she can use.
+A collection of menu and action can be assigned into one role and a user can be assigned into several roles.
+This feature provides a flexible way of managing business  function as well as security.
-3. PDF Output:\
+3. PDF Output:
 Report can be printed/saved as PDF file

 Screenshots